Chronic obstructive pulmonary disease (COPD) may sound like a single condition, but it includes three kinds of lung

 - The presence of other health problems

 You’ll answer some questions, either on the COPD Assessment Test (CAT) or the Modified Medical Research Council (mMRC).

-CAT scores range from 0-40 and mMRC scores have five grades.
+CAT scores range from 0 to 40, and mMRC scores have five grades.
 For example, if you report that you only get winded when you do hard exercise, you might have mMRC grade 0.
 If you report being so breathless you can’t even leave the house or get dressed, you could have mMRC grade 4.

 To check how well your lungs work, your doctor will look at your spirometry results.
 These results have four grades, too: